 Still, there are limits.
 For example, in the death of a child, a parent generally can’t file a wrongful death claim against the other parent.
 An experienced Baltimore wrongful death lawyer can help you sort through the nuances of this type of claim, and will work to get the compensation that you deserve.

-Should I Hire a Lawyer for Wrongful Death in Baltimore?
+Should You Hire a Lawyer for Wrongful Death in Baltimore?

 Dealing with a claim after someone who you care about has died can feel like an overwhelming burden.
 When you’re going through the process of grieving, little else seems to matter.
 For this reason, hiring an attorney who understands the ins and outs of the wrongful death claims process might be the best decision you can make.